MuhammadNoor7/Gapminder-D3-Dashboard/README.md

 ![Motion chart](screenshots/motion-chart.jpg)

 This visualization presents the Gapminder-style animated scatter plot for comparing countries by GDP, life expectancy, and population.
+It also demonstrates the animated behavior of the visualization when the time controls are active.

 ### Synced choropleth map
 ![Synced choropleth map](screenshots/synced-choropleth-map.jpg)